victor-yon/pytorch-lightning-boilerplate/README.md

   │  ├─ cli_config.py - # Command line interface and configuration file handling
   │  ├─ setup_env.py - # Place to initialize the environement for various components (logging, plotting, ...)
   │  └─ trainer.py - #  Logic related to the model training
+  ├─ config.yaml - # Configuration file (has to be created manually)
   ├─ README.md - # General documentation (this page)
   ├─ requirements.txt - # List of pip packages required for this project
   └─ run.py - # Main script to run the project